smashingboxes/moogfest-2017/readme.md

 ![Assembly Picture 3](assets/assembly-3.jpg)

-Note: There is an error in this picture: instead of `a:30` being tied to the 5V line, it is tied to `Vin`.
+Note: there is an error in this picture.
+Instead of `a:30` being tied to the 5V line, it is tied to `Vin`.
 Please connect `a:30` to `j:4`, not `j:1` as depicted in the picture.

 ### Ready To Program